GeorgeSG/NeuralNetwork/README.md

 ### To Do
 - Review access modifiers, as they were done in a hurry.
 - Add Javadoc for public interfaces.
+- Add an abstract class for a Layer.
+Refactor `NeuralLayer` as `HiddenLayer`